 - doing any age-appropriate chore they should do themselves

-you need to back-off and teach them how to do it on their own.
-This behavior will follow them into other parts of his or her life, and they will always expect someone else to do it for them.
+—then you need to back off and teach them how to do it on their own.
+This behavior will follow them into other parts of their life, and they will always expect someone else to do it for them.

 4. You Do Every Little Thing for Your Child